sushant960kr/php-project/readme.md

-Project Summary: Automated PHP Deployment Using Jenkins, Docker, and AWS EC2 This project automates the deployment of a PHP application using Jenkins, Docker, and AWS EC2, ensuring seamless CI/CD (Continuous Integration & Continuous Deployment).
-It sets up an automated pipeline that pulls code from GitHub, builds a Docker image, pushes it to DockerHub, and deploys it on an AWS EC2 instance.

-Key Components:
-GitHub Repository: Stores the PHP project and Jenkins pipeline configuration.
-Jenkins CI/CD Pipeline: Automates the build, test, and deployment process.
-Docker: Containerizes the PHP application for easy deployment.
-AWS EC2: Hosts the application on a scalable cloud server.
-SSH & Credentials Management: Securely connects Jenkins to AWS for deployment.
-Workflow:
+# PHP Project – Automated Deployment Using Jenkins, Docker, DockerHub & AWS

+This project shows how a PHP application can be automatically deployed using a CI/CD pipeline.
+The pipeline uses **Jenkins** for automation, **Docker** for containerization, **DockerHub** for image storage, and **AWS EC2 + ASG + Route 53** for hosting and scaling.

+---

+## 📌 Project Overview

+This repository contains a simple PHP web application.
+The main goal of the project is to automate the entire deployment process so that:

+- Whenever code is updated on GitHub
+- Jenkins automatically builds and deploys it
+- The application becomes live on AWS EC2
+- The website is accessible using a Route 53 domain
+- The infrastructure auto-scales using ASG

+This creates a production-ready CI/CD setup.

+---

+## 🔄 CI/CD Pipeline Workflow

-Fork & Clone the GitHub Repository
+### **1. Fork the GitHub Repository**
-Modify the Jenkinsfile to use your GitHub and DockerHub details Create AWS EC2 Instances: One as a Master (Jenkins + Docker) and another as a Node Install Jenkins & Docker on the Master instance using an automated script Configure Jenkins Credentials: Add DockerHub and SSH keys for authentication Trigger the Jenkins Pipeline:
+The original project was forked and uploaded to your GitHub account.

+### **2. Connect GitHub to Jenkins Using Poll SCM**
-Pulls the latest code from GitHub
+- Jenkins monitors the GitHub repo
-Builds a Docker image and pushes it to DockerHub Deploys the image on the AWS Node instance
-Access the Running Application using the EC2 Public IP
+- Whenever a change is pushed, Jenkins automatically starts the pipeline

+Example Poll SCM schedule:

+### **✔ Route 53 (DNS)**
+- Route 53 Hosted Zone was created
+- An **A-Record (Alias)** was mapped to the Application Load Balancer (ALB)
+- This allows accessing the app using your domain name

+### **✔ Auto Scaling Group (ASG)**
+- EC2 instances run inside an ASG
+- ASG automatically increases or decreases the number of servers
+- Each new EC2 instance pulls the Docker image and runs the PHP container
+- ALB performs health checks and routes traffic

+This gives:
+- High availability
+- Automatic failover
+- Automatic scaling

+  ---

 ![Screenshot 2025-03-18 134745](https://github.com/user-attachments/assets/2271bccc-fa5c-4abd-99d4-7aac470b0813)
 ![Screenshot 2025-03-18 134639](https://github.com/user-attachments/assets/952c791f-e589-4bec-a2ff-8030fbb44b07)